Journos News

 Gaza Ceasefire Tested After Israeli Strikes Leave Dozens Dead - Anadolu via Getty Images via BBC

-In televised remarks, Katz warned that Hamas had crossed “a bright red line,” promising that the group would “pay many times over” for any aggression or breaches related to the return of hostages’ bodies.
-Hamas countered that it had “no connection” to the reported shooting and remained committed to the ceasefire deal.
+In a televised speech, Katz said Hamas crossed “a bright red line.”
+He warned that the group would “pay many times over” for any attack or breach linked to the return of hostages’ bodies.

-The overnight strikes hit homes and residential areas in Gaza City, Beit Lahia, al-Bureij, Nuseirat, and Khan Younis.
-Gaza’s Civil Defence said rescue operations were underway “under extremely difficult conditions” due to continuing bombardment and a shortage of heavy equipment.
+Air strikes targeted homes and busy residential areas in Gaza City, Beit Lahia, al-Bureij, Nuseirat, and Khan Younis.

-“Some of the missing are still under the rubble, and we fear the death toll will rise,” a Civil Defence spokesperson told the BBC.
+“Some of the missing are still under the rubble,” a Civil Defence spokesperson told the BBC.
+“We fear the death toll will rise.”

 RELATED POSTS